Molybdenum ditelluride: Preparation

 MoTe2 can be prepared by heating the correct ratio of the elements together at 1100 °C in a vacuum.
 Another method is via vapour deposition, where molybdenum and tellurium are volatilised in bromine gas and then deposited.
 Using bromine results in forming an n-type semiconductor, whereas using tellurium only results in a p-type semiconductor.

-The amount of tellurium in molybdenum ditelluride can vary, with tellurium being slightly deficient unless it is added in excess during production.
-Tellurium molecular proportion range from 1.97 to 2.
+The amount of tellurium in molybdenum ditelluride can vary from 1.97 to 2.
 Excess tellurium deposited during this process can be dissolved off with sulfuric acid.

+It can crystallise in two dimensional sheets which can be thinned down to monolayers that are flexible and almost transparent.

 By annealing molybdenum film in a tellurium vapour at 850 to 870 K for several hours, a thin layer of MoTe2 is formed.

 An amorphous form can be produced by sonochemically reacting molybdenum hexacarbonyl with tellurium dissolved in decalin.

 Molybdenum ditelluride can be formed by electrodeposition from a solution of molybdic acid (H2MoO4) and tellurium dioxide (TeO2).
 The product can be electroplated on stainless steel or indium tin oxide.